flyteorg/flyte/rsts/community/troubleshoot.rst

 .. note::

-   There is a ``skip`` button, which will take you straight to the logs without needing to log in.
+   There is a ``skip`` button, which will take you straight to the logs without logging in.

-Troubles with ``make start`` command in flytesnacks
+Troubles with ``make start`` command in Flytesnacks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- ``make start`` usually gets completed within five minutes (could take longer if you aren't in the United States).
+- The ``make start`` command usually completes execution within five minutes (could take longer if you aren't in the United States).
 - If ``make start`` results in a timeout issue:
    .. code-block:: bash